George Baldi III

-George William Baldi III (born August 29, 1970) is an American singer best known as the bass singer of the a cappella singing group Rockapella from 2002 to 2014, and then returned to the group since 2022.
+George William Baldi III (born August 29, 1970) is an American singer best known as the bass singer of the a cappella singing group Rockapella from 2002 to 2014, and then had a second stint with the group from 2022 to 2023, becoming a supporting member after each departure.

 Early life

 Baldi grew up in Philadelphia.
 He discovered his musical and performing talents at a young age by singing and dancing in the jam sessions his family would have at his aunt's house after having Sunday dinner at his grandmother's.
 Baldi attended the Philadelphia High School for the Creative and Performing Arts, where he majored in vocal music.
 While a student at CAPA, Baldi was a founding member of Unique Attraction, a group that later evolved into Boyz II Men.
 Baldi left Unique Attraction upon graduating in 1988, at which time he continued his musical education at Morris Brown College as a vocal performance major, receiving a BA in Music in 1993.